ferrance/open-scales-project/civivi-elementum/readme.md

 I use a 2mm endmill for everything other than the chamfers.
 Basically I just have that tool cut all the holes and the part.
 The rest is done with a 6mm, 90 degree chamfer bit.
-The pivot is chamfered to 1.7mm.
-The other two chamfered screw holes go to 1.3mm.
-The part is chamfered to 1mm.
-And I like to chamfer the lock mechanism to .5mm.
-That's it!

 Lock side.
 Set the zero on the left alignment hole.
 Cut the inside, which is the two holes and the liner